 The Chicago History Museum offers a permanent exhibition Sensing Chicago where children can explore the city's history through their five senses.
 Kids love making themselves into a giant Chicago-style hotdog or smelling the (sometimes awful) smells associated with the city, or becoming part of a giant Chicago postcard.
-Families can also explore the city's first 'L' Car and the first steam-powered locomotive to come through Chicago.
+Families can explore the city's first 'L' Car and the first steam-powered locomotive to come through Chicago.
 The new Guild Gallery features a gigantic floor map featuring famous Chicago locations and an interactive experience about Chicago’s flag.
-There's a cafe in the museum, as well as other nearby restaurants to grab a bite to eat.
+There's a cafe in the Museum, as well as other nearby restaurants to grab a bite to eat.
 This summer, join the Museum’s 56th Annual Fourth of July Celebration with family-friendly festivities include patriotic music, crafts, a children’s costume parade, and the World’s Tallest Uncle Sam—all free.